skillrepos/copilot-hands-on/labs.md

 2. Chrome may work better than Firefox for some tasks.
 3. Substitute the appropriate key combinations for your operating system where needed.
 4. The default environment will be a GitHub Codespace (with Copilot already installed).
 If you prefer to use your own IDE, you are responsible for installing Copilot in it.
 Some things in the lab may be different if you use your own environment.
-5. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+5. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.
 6. VPNs may interfere with the ability to run the codespace.
 It is recommended to not use a VPN if you run into problems.
-7. If you use the new free Copilot plan (no signup), some advanced functionality may not be available.
+7. If you use the free Copilot plan (no signup), some advanced functionality (Agent mode, model selection, etc.) may not be available.
+8. Copilot's responses are non-deterministic — your results may differ slightly from what is shown in screenshots or described in steps.
+This is expected.
 </br></br></br>

-**Lab 1 - Learning how to create good prompts for Copilot**
+**Lab 1 - Code Completions and Next Edit Suggestions**

-**Purpose: In this lab, we’ll start to learn about Copilot and how it generates code based on the prompts we provide**
+**Purpose: In this lab, we'll learn how Copilot generates code from prompts and how Next Edit Suggestions (NES) can predict your next edit across a file.**

 1. Create a new file.
 In the terminal, enter